 Peru's main season starts in June and lasts till August, which is the best time for hiking on the Inca Trail or for trekking and climbing elsewhere in the country.
 At this time, the days are generally bright and sunny, although the nights can be very cold at high altitudes.
 The highland can also be visited at other times of the year, although in the wettest months from November to April, some roads are inaccessible and hiking trails can be very muddy.

-In the jungle areas of the south, a cold front can pass through at nigh.
-November - Aprl, wet season, heavy rainfall at any time, humid and hot.
-During the wet season, it only rains for a few hours at a time, which is not enough to spoil your trip, but enough to make some roads virtually impassable.
+In the jungle areas in the south, a cold front can pass at night.
+November - April is the rainy season, whenever there can be heavy rains, humidity, and heat.
+During the season, it only rains for a few hours at a time, which is not enough to ruin your journey, but enough to make some roads virtually impassable.